mdhamida/MoneyPay_Website_React/README.md

 ###### CSS
 ###### JAVASCRIPT

+## RUN THIS PROJECT

 ##### npx create-react-app my-app
 ###### cd my-app
 ###### npm start

 ###### LEARN FRON THIS WEBSITE...............
+>What is React and how do you learn it?
+As for JavaScript, React is built on JavaScript, so there is no escaping learning how to code in JavaScript.
+You need to know the basics of JavaScript and have a good knowledge of HTML and CSS to get started with React.
+Your best bet is to focus on learning JavaScript ES6 or beyond

 ### 1 Navbaar snapshot
 ![m1](https://user-images.githubusercontent.com/88300530/162601603-6cdee3f0-e65a-4c4d-a7d2-27d67af93b84.png)